It’s possible to tell the truth about Santa, focus on Jesus, and keep the magic this Christmas. Simple tips for combining all three.

 Santa Claus is an example of how we can shine the light of Jesus to others.
 The gifts he brings are a reminder of the gift God gave to us – the greatest gift.

-If we instill a hatred of Santa into our kids, what emotions do you think they are going to have whenever they see an image of Santa?
+If we instill a hatred of Santa into our kids, what emotions do you think they’re going to have whenever they see an image of Santa?
 And that’s going to be a lot around this time of year.
 Why have our kids see all the images of Santa and train them to fill their hearts with disgust about it?

-Let’s train our kids to see Santa as a reminder of how we should live our lives.
-As a reminder of Jesus.
+Let’s train our kids to see Santa as a reminder of how we should live our lives – as a reminder of Jesus.
 Let their hearts fill with joy every time they see Santa.

 Let’s tell the real story of Santa.
-Maybe leave out the parts about prostitution and dismemberment.
-But you can emphasize how he gave generously to those who were in greatest need and made sure he gave in a way that brought Jesus glory – and not himself.
+Maybe leave out the parts about prostitution and dismemberment, but you can emphasize how he gave generously to those who were in greatest need and made sure he gave in a way that brought Jesus glory – and not himself.

 How to Keep the Magic This Christmas

 Let’s keep the magic while knowing the truth.
 It isn’t about our kids thinking Santa is a real man, who lives with his wife and millions of elves, with reindeer for best friends.
 It’s is the kindness and generosity we share with everyone we meet.
+It’s the excitement on our children’s faces when they help someone else or run across the room to say ‘Thank You!’ when they open their ‘Something you want’ gift.

 The magic of Christmas is about the same kindness and generosity Jesus calls us to have every day of the year.